KastnerRG/Read_the_docs/docs/project1.rst

 * Design an 11 tap FIR filter
 * Design and optimize a 128 tap FIR filter
-* Prototype an FIR filter architectures on a Zynq FPGA
+* Prototype an FIR filter architectures on a Zynq FPGA (Optional for this project)

 You should start this assignment by understanding the 11 tap FIR filter, and implementing a functionally correct design.
 Next, you modify the code and experiment different optimizations which are specified in the questions.
 Note that the 128 FIR filter is more complex and may have different trade-offs, and in the final report you need to answer the questions with regard to the 128 tap filter.
 Your answers should demonstrate your understanding of different optimization and their effects on throughput, latency and area.
 Finally, you will take one of your FIR filter designs, program that on a Zynq FPGA, and demonstrate its functionality with the Pynq infrastructure.